 If you’re having immediate breast reconstruction, your surgeon may perform a skin-sparing mastectomy to keep as much of the skin of the breast as possible.

 With a skin-sparing mastectomy, the tumor and clean margins are removed, along with the nipple, areola, fat and other tissue that make up the breast.

 What remains is much of the skin that surrounded the breast.
 This skin can then be used to cover a tissue flap or an implant.

 The major benefit of a skin-sparing mastectomy is that it avoids having to use skin from other parts of the body for reconstruction.
 That skin can have a different color, texture and thickness compared to natural breast skin, creating a “patch” look.

-In the past, there were concerns that skin-sparing mastectomy may increase the risk of breast cancer recurrence.
-However, most studies to date have not found an increased risk and the procedure is considered safe [14,119-121].
+In the past, there were concerns skin-sparing mastectomy might increase the risk of breast cancer recurrence.
+However, most studies to date have not found an increased risk and the procedure is considered safe [6,175-177].

 The nipple can be recreated using skin from the reconstructed breast itself after the implant or flap reconstruction has healed.

-The areola may be created with a tattoo or by grafting skin from the groin area.
-Skin in the groin area has a similar tone as the skin on the areola.
+The areola can be created with a tattoo or by grafting skin from the groin area.
+Skin in the groin area may have a similar tone as the skin on the areola.
 The scar from where the skin is taken can be hidden in the bikini line.

-Nipple-sparing mastectomy is a newer procedure that removes the tumor with clean margins, as well as the fat and other tissue in the breast, but leaves the nipple and areola intact.
-This improves the overall look of the reconstructed breast.
+A nipple-sparing mastectomy is a skin-sparing mastectomy that leaves the nipple and areola intact.
+This usually improves the overall look of the reconstructed breast.

 Most women feel tired and sore for several weeks after breast reconstruction.
 Your surgeon or plastic surgeon may prescribe medications to ease the pain.